-Follow @rabiesalliance Seek out and follow other organizations with an interest in rabies, e.g. Send periodic tweets to promote upcoming events or initiatives.
-Use hashtag Retweet tweets from @rabiesalliance and any other rabies related tweets.
-Health departments Colleges of public health and veterinary medicine #WorldRabiesDay Remember a tweet is a maximum of 280 characters but Include @rabiesalliance in tweets that are Human and animal healthcare organizations Animal welfare can include images and links to other webpages. relevant to rabies.
-Follow media outlets that have organisations Tweet event updates in real time. twitter pages.
+Twitter Follow Twitter.com/Rabi esAlliance Seek out and follow other organizations with an interest in rabies, e.g. Health departments Colleges of public health and veterinary medicine Human and animal healthcare organizations Animal welfare organizations Send periodic tweets to promote upcoming events or initiatives.
+Use hashtag #WorldRabiesDay and #EndRabiesNow Remember a tweet is a maximum of 280 characters but can include images and links to other webpages.
+Tweet event updates in real time.
+Retweet tweets from @rabiesalliance and any other rabies related tweets.
+Include @rabiesalliance in tweets that are relevant to rabies.
+Follow media outlets that have twitter pages.
 Watch for opportunities to contact them about your rabies events.
 Tweet about local or national rabies stories.
-Follow @RabiesAlliance Search and follow relevant stakeholders and influencers with an interest in your field of work e.g. • human health • animal welfare • dogs Share posts and stories about your work on rabies prevention, how it is helping communities, saving lives and promoting animal welfare.
-Interact with other relevant stakeholders through messages, sharing their stories and tagging them and leaving comments on their posts. rabies prevention Remember, links can only be used in the bio section (unless you have thousands of followers) Use hashtags to find relevant media posts as a way to promote your messages.
+Instagram T Follow Instagram.com/Ra biesAlliance Search and follow relevant stakeholders and influencers with an interest in your field of work e.g. • human health • animal welfare • dogs • rabies prevention Share posts and stories about your work on rabies prevention, how it is helping communities, saving lives and promoting animal welfare.
+Interact with other relevant stakeholders through messages, sharing their stories and tagging them and leaving comments on their posts. - rables prevention Remember, links can only be used in the bio section (unless you have thousands of followers) Use hashtags to find relevant media posts as a way to promote your messages.